cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {: #run-daf title="Execution of a DAF."}

-The inputs to this procedure are the same as the aggregation function computed by the DAF: An aggregation parameter and a sequence of measurements.
+The inputs to this procedure are the same as the aggregation function computed by the DAF: an aggregation parameter and a sequence of measurements.
 The procedure prescribes how a DAF is executed in a "benign" environment in which there is no adversary and the messages are passed among the protocol participants over secure point-to-point channels.
 In reality, these channels need to be